 That means you’ll need all kinds of images.
 For Google, grab a straightforward, no-frills shot.
 For Facebook, throw in a splash color, emotion, and maybe even some smiling faces.

 No matter what, your ad images should always be clear of clutter and free from distractions.
-Though a photo may have several items in the background—like books or kitchenwares—these should always be neat and planned.
+Though a photo may have several items in the background—like books or kitchenware—these should always be neat and planned.
 The viewer shouldn’t be distracted by background items.
 Instead, items should act as focal points and purposefully added flair.
 Don’t just shoot photos, plan and construct them.

 Try setting key props like a coffee cup or magazine in some of your images.
 This helps customers imagine how they will really use the space.
 Creative shots and settings will turn an ordinary room into a highly desirable listing.

-Furthermore, all travel marketing imagers should be consistent and create a logical picture.
+Furthermore, all travel marketing images should be consistent and create a logical picture.
 Photos of a hotel can be diverse and show all kinds of different amenities, but they should come together to tell a coherent story.

 Don’t tell; show.
 This popular saying is also true with product images.
 While you can list details of properties and offerings in accompanying text and pages, you should also strive to relay the most important information in your photos.
 Price, times, and other key details can all be expressed in your ad images.
 By adding data that is practical and meaningful for the customer, you increase the chance of each user taking the time to peruse your whole offering.